 Your website is a safe haven for your content and marketing efforts . . . until it isn’t.
-In this post, we discuss why keeping your web software up-to-date can reduce the risk of website hacks and data breaches.
+In this post, we discuss why keeping web software up-to-date reduces your risk of website hacks and data breaches.

 Website hacks have been consistently on the rise for years now.
 Here’s just one example:

 Aa security vulnerability was identified in two WordPress plugins by Yoast.
 One of them—WordPress SEO by Yoast—is one of the most popular plugin for WordPress, meaning that this security vulnerability put a large number of websites at risk of attack from black-hat hackers.

 It was discovered that misuse of several functions commonly used by WordPress plugin developers have made those plugins vulnerable to what is known as Cross-Site Scripting (XSS), a common application hacking technique which enables attackers to inject a client-side script into site pages.

 This vulnerability can give access to sensitive data like credit card numbers, personal information, social security numbers, even medical records.

 Website security company Sucuri noted that dozens of WordPress plugins were affected by this vulnerability.
 It is hard to give exact figures, but considering that WordPress powers over 40% of the internet, a huge number of sites were potentially affected by this single vulnerability.

 Unfortunately, these sorts of website hacks happen all the time.
 Hackers regularly exploit website security vulnerabilities, leak data, and, in some cases, hold your website or important documents hostage for real money.
 If you’re not paying regular attention to these issues as they arise, your site could be next.